Child Protection

 Frequently Asked Questions

-Report your concern to your designated liaison person within your organisation
+• Report your concern to your Designated Liaison Person (DLP) within your organisation.

-In an emergency or if a social worker is not available, contact your local An Garda Siochana.
+• In an emergency or if a social worker is not available, contact your local Garda Station to speak with a member of An Garda Siochana.

 All youth organisations have a responsibility and a duty of care for the protection and well being of the young people with whom they work.
 There are a number of measures that youth organisations must put in place to safeguard children from harm.
 These include the following: